 Cully Renter Relief Fund: Living Cully Rallies Community to Help Renters in Need

-Launched in order to address the most prevalent concern shared with us by community members in the face of the COVID-19 pandemic, Living Cully’s Renter Relief Fund has raised over $95,000 to date.
-This money has been distributed to some 150 renter households in the Cully neighborhood that have lost income as a result of COVID-19.
-We are still accepting donations, and every dollar raised (less credit card fees) is going back out to renters in need in our community.
-Please contribute today!
+Launched in order to address the most prevalent concern shared with us by community members in the face of the COVID-19 pandemic, Living Cully’s Renter Relief Fund has reached its final goal and raised over $150,000.
+This money has been distributed to over 265 renter households in the Cully neighborhood that have lost income as a result of COVID-19.

 When the COVID-19 pandemic triggered the abrupt shut-down of our nation’s economy, schools, and workplaces in March, Living Cully hit the phones to call some 80 Cully residents who have been active in our community organizing programs.
 Through these conversations, we learned that residents’ biggest concern was their ability to pay rent — and therefore stay in their homes – as they lost income and saw their household expenses climb.

 Renters told us that they were losing their jobs, having hours reduced, and facing other financial hardships.
 Meanwhile, entire families were home all day, leading to increased utility and food expenses.
 The impact was especially acute for Black, indigenous, and people of color renters, who disproportionately work in the service sector and were being laid off (rather than having the option of working at home and spending their time on Zoom meetings).
 Undocumented immigrants were further at risk because they did not receive the various federal relief payments that provided a temporary lifeline for many people.